The “You Had One Job” Award

 The winning criteria

-- Using unclear messaging, which causes consumer confusion, frustration or just plain outrage.
+- using unclear messaging or design that causes consumer confusion, frustration or just plain outrage.

 Less Isn’t More Award